 This is due to the fact that its focus is to provide a classic desktop that is convenient to use and filled with multimedia support and nifty tools straight out of the box.

-Recommended Read: 10 Reasons to Use Linux Mint in 2019
+Recommended Read: 10 Reasons to Use Linux Mint

 Robolinux is a cool Linux project designed to be intuitive with the aim of being the perfect Linux alternative for Windows users.